-Caribbean sailing holiday: St Lucia, Grenada & the Grenadines
+Caribbean sailing holiday: St Lucia and the Grenadines

 A true sailing adventure in the southern Caribbean as we sail through the spice-laden Windward Islands, with rainforests, volcanoes, coral reefs and tropical fish.